 - ProtCID – ProtCID or the Protein Common Interface Database has in store some valuable experimental databases of homologous proteins.

 We have taken structural alignments of protein families and computed average core structures for each family.
 The core structures can be divided into residues with low spatial variation and those with high spatial variation.
-Amino acids with low spatial variance occupy essentially the same relative position in all family members.
+Amino acids with low spatial variance occupy the same relative position in all family members.
 This library is useful for building models, threading, and exploratory analysis.
 It is also a useful mechanism for summarizing variability in NMR structures.

 This database consists of amino acid sequences of peptides and proteins, including sequences predicted from genes.
 You can also search literature in which the sequence is presented.
-Sequences not included in EMBL, GenBank and SwissProt are also found in PRF/SEQDB since it is constructed on the basis of all amino acid sequences of peptides and proteins reported in literature.
+Sequences not included in EMBL, GenBank, and SwissProt are also found in PRF/SEQDB since it is constructed based on all amino acid sequences of peptides and proteins reported in the literature.

-Analysis of protein an dprotein-DNA interactions.
+Analysis of protein and dprotein-DNA interactions.

 An international repository for the processing and distribution of 3-D macromolecular structure data primarily determined experimentally by X-ray crystallography and NMR.

-The Protein Information Resource (PIR), in collaboration with the Munich Information Center for Protein Sequences(MIPS) and the Japanese International Protein Sequence Database (JIPID) maintains the PIR-International Protein Sequence Database – a comprehensive, annotated, and non-redundant set of protein sequence databases in which entries are classified into family groups and alignments of each group are available.
+The Protein Information Resource (PIR), in collaboration with the Munich Information Center for Protein Sequences(MIPS) and the Japanese International Protein Sequence Database (JIPID), maintains the PIR-International Protein Sequence Database – a comprehensive, annotated, and non-redundant set of protein sequence databases in which entries are classified into family groups and alignments of each group are available.